netgroup-polito/crownlabs-site/content/_index/content.md

 #title_align = "left" # Default is center, can be left, right or center
 +++

-Note: CrownLabs is migrating to a new cluster, hence **temporarily** we currently have TWO different clusters active, with two different set of users.
+Note: CrownLabs is migrating to a new cluster, hence **temporarily** we currently have TWO different clusters active, with two independent set of users.
 **If you are not sure which one is your, try to login in the old cluster**.

 CrownLabs provides immediate access to your **remote computing labs**, without any special requirements: just a **browser**!